TritonDataCenter/node-triton/README.md

     joyent_20150826T120743Z

+## Bash completion

+You can quickly source `triton` bash completions in your current shell with:

+    source <(triton completion)

+For a more permanent installation:

+    triton completion >> ~/.bashrc

+    # Or maybe:
+    triton completion > /usr/local/etc/bash_completion.d/triton

 ## node-triton differences with node-smartdc

 - There is a single `sdc` command instead of a number of `sdc-FOO` commands.